Home » How to Manage Trade Promotions: 5 Tips to Improve Sales and ROI

 Return on Investment (ROI)

-ROIs evaluate the campaign’s financial effectiveness by comparing the costs of marketing efforts to the revenue generated from increased sales.
+ROIs evaluate the campaign’s financial effectiveness by comparing marketing costs to revenue generated from increased sales (Repsly).

 Perhaps profit on increased sales/trade spend (can we differentiate this?) color.